 Section 5.4 - Notice of Meetings.
 Notice of all special and annual meetings shall be given to all members at least ten (10) days prior to the meetings.
 Notice of regular meetings shall be given to all members at least seven (7) days prior to the meeting.

 Section 5.5 – Quorum.
 Members holding one-tenth of the votes entitled to be cast represented in person or by conference call, shall constitute a quorum.
 The vote of a majority of the members present at any meeting at which there is a quorum, either in person or by conference call, shall be necessary for the adoption of any matter voted on by the members, except to the extent that applicable state law may require a greater number.
+For purposes of voting on Board of Director candidates, electronic consent may be used, as set forth in Article 1.1.

 Article 6 - Board of Directors